Spanish verb conjugations are like puzzles.

 - Ustedes — you (plural formal)

-Note that although there are eight subjects, there are only six forms of verb conjugation. Él, ella and usted (he, she, you) are conjugated the same, just like ellos, ellas and ustedes (them, plural you) are.
+Note that although there are eight subjects, there are only six forms of verb conjugation. Él, ella and usted (he, she, you) are conjugated the same, as are ellos, ellas and ustedes (them, plural you).

-Now that we know who’s performing the action, we can get to the meat of verb conjugation.
+Now that we know who’s performing the action, we can do the actual verb conjugation.
 We’ll need to pick the correct verb ending depending on who the subject is.

-The following examples demonstrate how to conjugate all regular verbs, respective of their endings.
+The following tables will demonstrate how to conjugate all regular verbs based on their endings.

-For example, here’s how you’d conjugate hablar (to speak).
-You would use the same verb endings to conjugate other regular -ar verbs.
+Here’s how you’d conjugate hablar (to speak).
+You use the same verb endings to conjugate other regular -ar verbs.

 For regular -er verbs, such as comer (to eat):